mehulagg/gitlab/doc/development/usage_ping/index.md

      `users_creating_epics` with `redis_slot: 'users'` builds Redis key `{users}_creating_epics-2020-34`.
 If `redis_slot` is not defined the Redis key will be `{users_creating_epics}-2020-34`.
      Recommended slots to use are: `users`, `projects`.
-The value what we count.
+This is the value we count.
    - `expiry`: expiry time in days.
 Default: 29 days for daily aggregation and 6 weeks for weekly aggregation.
    - `aggregation`: may be set to a `:daily` or `:weekly` key.
 Defines how counting data is stored in Redis.